Ramya2946/LAN_BasedInsiderAttack/LANBasedInsiderAttack.md

 ![image](https://user-images.githubusercontent.com/68326118/227768060-efe57151-bf1e-4b9c-a06c-c5cc0578e629.png)

-- After doing this we start apache2 and open the ettercap and scan for the hosts and add the attackers host to the target.
-And choose ARP Spoofing and choose DNS spoofing pulgin
+-  start apache2 and then open the ettercap
+- scan for the hosts and add the attackers host to the target.
+- Choose ARP Spoofing and then DNS spoofing pulgin
-- Then when we open snapchat.com in the attacker's machine web browser , then we can see the spoofed web page.
+- When we open snapchat.com in the attacker's machine web browser , we can see the spoofed web page.

 ![image](https://user-images.githubusercontent.com/68326118/227766876-3e0a3252-2be0-4a24-897d-6d7221a833a1.png)